Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-The prestigious literary award recognizes the best German-language novel of the year.
+The prestigious literary award, which recognizes the best German-language novel of the year, is to be announced Monday.
 A look at the shortlisted titles for the German Book Prize — a bold selection.

 Instead, the bold selection includes historical and fantasy novels, an epic and two first-person novels exploring the gloomy abyss of identity.